countvajhula/qi-tutorial/README.rst

 Emacs/Vim
 ---------

 Just open the file ``tutorial.rkt``, and read through it!
 The tutorial takes the form of comments interspersed with runnable examples, and you should evaluate each expression by sending it to the REPL.
-E.g. in Racket Mode, you might use ``C-x C-e`` to do this.
+E.g. in `Racket Mode <https://www.racket-mode.com/>`_, you might use ``C-x C-e`` to do this.

 Using Symex.el
 ``````````````
-For Emacs users, I recommend using Symex (which interfaces with Racket Mode) if you are at all open to using modal editing.
+For Emacs users, I recommend using `Symex <https://github.com/countvajhula/symex.el>`_ (which interfaces with Racket Mode) if you are at all open to using modal editing.
 Full disclosure: I'm the author.
 But I originally wrote it precisely because I wanted a more convenient way to evaluate expressions and components of expressions while learning Lisp, making it a great fit to support this interactive style of learning.
 To give you an idea -- with single keystrokes, you can move back and forth and in and out of expressions and can always evaluate the indicated (sub)expression using ``e``.

 Symex isn't in any way necessary to using this tutorial, and if you already have a convenient way to evaluate expressions interactively, then that's all you need!